Heartworms in Dogs

 - Weight Loss

-As the number of worms increase, these symptoms get progressively worse and lead to other issues.
+As the number of worms increases, these symptoms get progressively worse and lead to other issues.

 What are the Chances My Dog can Become Infected?